Synthetics Test Settings

 This sidebar at the left of a Test Settings page is primarily used to navigate the page's tabs, which each contain a group of settings for the test.
 The sidebar includes the following UI elements:

-• Settings tabs list: A list of the settings tabs, each of which corresponds to one group of settings that are available to be configured for this test (see Test Settings Tabs).
+• Settings tabs list: A list of the Test Settings Tabs, each of which corresponds to one group of settings that are available to be configured for this test.
 The number of tabs in the list (up to nine) will vary depending on the type of the test (see Settings by Test Type).
 Tabs with required settings are listed first, followed by tabs with optional settings.
-Click on a tab name to display the corresponding group of settings in the Settings Tabs.
+Click on a tab name to display the group of settings in the corresponding tab.

 • Status indicators: Indicators that show the status of the settings group on each tab (see Settings Status Indicators).